Understanding the Thailand Land Registry

 How is due diligence conducted through Thailand Land Registry?

 Due diligence begins with a thorough review of the title deed at the local Land Office.
-Legal advisors examine the legitimacy of the title, ensure there are no encumbrances, and verify zoning and land-use regulations.
-They also ensure that the land is not affected by restrictions such as pending expropriation, road access limitations, or inclusion in forest reserves.
+Legal advisors examine the legitimacy of the title, ensure that no encumbrances exist, and verify zoning and land-use regulations.
+They also confirm that no restrictions affect the land, such as pending expropriation, road access limitations, or inclusion in forest reserves.

-A proper due diligence process often includes requesting a copy of the title deed, checking the transaction history, confirming that the land is not under mortgage or subject to a dispute, and reviewing any annotations or rights registered against the property.
-In many cases, a site inspection and land survey are conducted to ensure that the physical boundaries match the registered dimensions and to identify any potential encroachments or irregularities.
+A proper due diligence process often includes requesting a copy of the title deed, checking the transaction history, confirming that no mortgage or dispute affects the land, and reviewing any annotations or rights that parties have registered against the property.
+In many cases, professionals conduct a site inspection and perform a land survey to ensure that the physical boundaries match the registered dimensions and to identify any potential encroachments or irregularities.

 This process is essential to prevent legal disputes, avoid administrative delays, and protect the buyer’s or investor’s rights.
-Legal counsel is indispensable in reviewing these records, identifying red flags, and ensuring that the investment is made on a secure legal foundation.
+Legal counsel plays an indispensable role in reviewing these records, identifying red flags, and ensuring that the investment rests on a secure legal foundation.

 Can BOI-promoted projects benefit from land registration rights?

-It is possible under specific conditions.
-The Board of Investment (BOI) in Thailand offers certain privileges to promoted companies, particularly in sectors deemed beneficial to national economic development.
-While the Land Code normally restricts land ownership and usage rights to Thai nationals or juristic persons with a majority of Thai ownership, BOI-promoted companies may obtain exemptions under very strict conditions.
+Specific conditions allow this possibility.
+The Board of Investment (BOI) in Thailand offers certain privileges to promoted companies, particularly in sectors that support national economic development.
+While the Land Code normally restricts land ownership and usage rights to Thai nationals or juristic persons with majority Thai ownership, BOI-promoted companies may obtain exemptions under very strict conditions.

 Under Section 27 of the Investment Promotion Act B.E.
-2520 (1977), BOI-approved entities may be allowed to own land necessary for the operation of their promoted activity, such as industrial facilities, office premises, or R&D centers.
-The permission to hold land is granted by the BOI on a case-by-case basis and is strictly limited to land used for the promoted project.
+2520 (1977), authorities may allow BOI-approved entities to own land necessary for the operation of their promoted activity, such as industrial facilities, office premises, or R&D centers.
+The BOI grants permission to hold land on a case-by-case basis and strictly limits it to land used for the promoted project.

-However, it’s important to note that this exception does not apply to residential or personal use properties.
-BOI privileges related to land registration are only available for commercial, industrial, or technological projects.
-Any land rights granted must also be formally registered with the local Land Office, including ownership, leasehold rights, or other real rights such as superficies.
+However, this exception does not apply to residential or personal-use properties.
+BOI privileges related to land registration only apply to commercial, industrial, or technological projects.
+Parties must also formally register any granted land rights with the local Land Office, including ownership, leasehold rights, or other real rights such as superficies.

 What is the role of the Department of Lands for Thailand Land Registry?

-The Department of Lands sets policy and provides oversight for all Land Offices nationwide.
-It manages title databases, aerial surveys, and title issuance.
-All formal registrations are handled through its network of provincial and district offices.
+The Department of Lands sets policy and oversees all Land Offices nationwide.
+It manages title databases, conducts aerial surveys, and issues title deeds.
+Its network of provincial and district offices handles all formal registrations.

-While efforts are underway to digitize parts of the registry, most processes still require physical presence and in-person signatures.
-Legal counsel is therefore recommended to navigate administrative requirements efficiently.
+While authorities are digitizing parts of the registry, most processes still require physical presence and in-person signatures.
+Legal counsel therefore helps parties navigate administrative requirements efficiently.

 Conclusion

-For investors considering high-value real estate transactions, navigating the Thailand land registry system is indispensable.
+For investors who consider high-value real estate transactions, navigating the Thailand land registry system is indispensable.
 The legal validity of a property sale, lease, or long-term usage right depends entirely on proper registration with the relevant Land Office.

-Although the Board of Investment (BOI) may offer avenues for specific privileges under investment promotion schemes, these apply predominantly to commercial and industrial developments, not residential holdings.
+Although the Board of Investment (BOI) may offer specific privileges under investment promotion schemes, these privileges apply predominantly to commercial and industrial developments, not residential holdings.
 Therefore, even for large-scale investments over 40 million THB, the same land registration principles apply.

 Engaging a qualified property lawyer is critical to ensure full compliance with the Land Code and to secure property rights through proper registration.
 The Thailand land registry remains the cornerstone of a safe and legally sound real estate investment process.